Juan-DP/Juan-DP.github.io/index.md

 I am a versatile software engineer with a rich multicultural background and a dedication to delivering impactful, high-quality solutions.

 Originally from Venezuela, I moved to Portugal at 17, where I completed my degree in SE.
 Shortly after, I accepted an offer from the company where I had interned, marking the start of my professional journey.
-After a year and a half, I transitioned to my current role, working remotely for a Swiss company, where I've been part of the team for over a year.
+After a year and a half, I transitioned to my current role, working remotely for a Swiss company, where I've been part of the team for over a year and a half.

 Throughout my career, I’ve developed a strong technical foundation and a reputation as a **hard-working, adaptable team member**.
 My work spans a range of responsibilities—from integrating complex systems and handling back-end development to assisting in design and system administration.